Murli-Alva/Facebook-Data-Analysis/Data/readme.md

-This is the dataset used for the project
+This is the dataset used for the project.
+It consist of users profile, connections, posts liked.